Skip to Content

 3. Fry all the ingredients

 • Heat three tablespoons of oil in the wok to fry the taro pieces until they turn color.
 Note that the taro will not turn golden brown despite prolonged frying.
 Remove the yam pieces and drain in a colander.
-You can use the remaining oil for cooking the rest of the ingredients.
+You can use the remaining oil to cook the rest of the ingredients.

-• Deep-dry the taro until it starts to change color.
+• Stir-fry the taro until it starts to turn fragrant.
 Drain in a colander and remove the excess oil in the wok.

-• Add the dried shrimp and saute with the remaining oil over low heat until aromatic.
+• Add the dried shrimp and saute the remaining oil over low heat until aromatic.

 • Include the chopped garlic, followed by the mushrooms and the Chinese sausage.